 Tourism has been hard hit by lockdown and travel restrictions.
 On 1 April 2020, all commercial flights to Myanmar were suspended, which caused tourism to practically stop.
 This is likely to have a significant impact on the economy.
-Direct tourism revenues are estimated to account for 2.7 percent of GDP, but the combined earnings from hotels, restaurants and transport activities, which are partly supported by tourism, are much higher, at 16 percent of GDP.136 Tourism revenue is estimated to be down 50 percent in 2020.137 business environment138 and Myanmar-specific country risks, in particular insecurity in border areas, violence and forced displacement of refugees in Rakhine State, uncertainty from legal proceedings in international courts and general elections slated for the last quarter of 2020.139 With the COVID-19 crisis, a decrease in FDI from last year is now inevitable, as foreign investors move away from high risk markets and multinational corporations halt their operations.
-The effect of the latter is visible in the garment industry, where about 50 percent of registered garment firms are fully or partially foreign owned.
-A high number of garment factories have suspended operations.
-If garment exports continue to deteriorate it is likely to have a particularly negative impact on raising FDI.
+Direct tourism revenues are estimated to account for 2.7 percent of GDP, but the combined earnings from hotels, restaurants and transport activities, which are partly supported by tourism, are much higher, at 16 percent of GDP.
+Tourism revenue is estimated to be down 50 percent in 2020.